Falcon 9 first-stage landing tests: Landing attempts

-In July 2014, SpaceX announced that the fifth and sixth controlled-descent test flights would attempt to land on a solid surface, merging the lessons from the high-altitude envelope expansion of the first four controlled-descent flights over water with the low-altitude lessons of the F9R Dev testing in Texas.
+In July 2014, SpaceX announced that the fifth and sixth controlled-descent test flights would attempt to land on a solid surface, merging the lessons from the high-altitude envelope expansion of the first four controlled-descent flights over water with the low-altitude lessons of the F9R Dev1 testing in Texas.
 At that time, the "solid surface" was not further described, and was later revealed to be a seafaring barge dubbed an autonomous spaceport drone ship.

 Many of the test objectives were achieved on the first attempt, including bringing the stage to the specific location of the floating platform and collecting a large amount of test data with the first use of grid fin control surfaces for more precise reentry positioning.
 However the touchdown on the corner of the barge was a hard landing and most of the rocket body fell into the ocean and sank; SpaceX published a short clip of the crash.
 It would take four more attempts to achieve the first barge landing at sea on flight 23.
 Meanwhile, ground landing succeeded on the first attempt with flight 20 on December 21, 2015.

-In October 2014, SpaceX clarified that the "solid surface" would be a floating platform constructed from a barge in Louisiana, and confirmed that they would attempt to land the first stage of the fourteenth Falcon 9 flight on the platform.

-For the landing to succeed, the 60 ft-wide span of the rocket landing legs must not only land within the 170 ft-wide barge deck, but would need to also deal with ocean swell and GPS errors.
+In October 2014, SpaceX clarified that the "solid surface" would be a floating platform constructed from a barge in Louisiana, and confirmed that they would attempt to land the first stage of the fourteenth Falcon 9 flight on the platform.For the landing to succeed, the 60 ft-wide span of the rocket landing legs must not only land within the 170 ft-wide barge deck, but would need to also deal with ocean swell and GPS errors.
 In late November, SpaceX revealed that the landing barge would be capable of autonomous operation and would not need to be anchored or moored; it was hence called an autonomous spaceport drone ship.
 As of January 2015 three of these ships had been built, two of which were operational.

 Flight 14

 This fifth controlled-descent test flight was anticipated by the specialized press as a historic core return attempt.
 It incorporated for the first time in an orbital mission the grid fin aerodynamic control surfaces that had previously been tested only during a low-altitude, low-speed test with the F9R Dev1 prototype vehicle in early 2014.
 The addition of grid fins, with continuation of the control authority obtained from gimbaling the engines as on previous test flights, was projected to improve the landing accuracy to 10 m, a thousand-fold improvement over the four previous test flights which landed within 10 km of their target coordinates.
 Prior to the flight, SpaceX projected that the likelihood of success on the first try was 50 percent or less.